Fixed Price vs Day Rate: Which Is Better in 2026?

 • Stronger position when competing for larger jobs

-• Rewards efficiency — finish faster and your hourly earnings go up
+• Rewards efficiency — finish faster and your hourly rate goes up

-• Looks more professional and considered in a written quote
+• Looks more professional in a written quote

 • You carry the risk if the job overruns